 When parents separate they have the difficult task of explaining their decision to their children.
-Young or old, children are generally effected by their parents decision to separate and having a conversation like this needs to be age appropriate as children at different ages have different cognitive and emotional needs.
+Young or old, children are generally affected by their parent’s decision to separate and having a conversation like this needs to be age-appropriate as children at different ages have different cognitive and emotional needs.

-For young children understanding their parent’s relationship is difficult if not impossible but they will understand that one of their parents will no longer be at home and that they will begin to spend time between two homes.
-With young children often the primary issue is the anxiety they experience after being separated from one or either of their parents.
+For young children, it can be hard to understand their parent’s relationship is difficult but they will understand that one of their parents will no longer be at home and that they will begin to spend time between two homes.
+With young children, often the primary issue is the anxiety they experience after being separated from one or either of their parents.

 Children often require assurance that they can contact the other parent whenever they feel the need to do so.

 It is important to maintain consistency wherever possible as children benefit from similar rules and expectations in Mum and Dad’s homes, especially in the early stages of separation.